-Besides, not every individual who may be seen by third parties as vulnerable would personally share this view.
-One needs to bear in mind: There is a fine line where protection turns into undesired paternalism.
+Furthermore, not every individual who may be seen by third parties as vulnerable would personally share this view.
+One needs to bear in mind: there is a fine line where protection turns into undesired paternalism.
+Such paternalism very much applies to psychiatry, which has a long-standing view that a desire to die is a manifestation of mental illness, whilst in fact patients who secure and utilise a lethal prescription are generally exercising an autonomous choice unencumbered by clinical depression or other forms of incapacitating mental illness.37

-As to the 'slippery-slope' argument, we adhere to a statement of the full professor ('Ordinarius') for law ethics at the University of Hamburg, Germany, Dr. iur.
-REINHARD MERKEL, who looked into this argument in his report "Das Dammbruch-Argument in der Sterbehilfe-Debatte" ("The slippery-slope argument in the euthanasia debate"): In this report he emphasized that arguments of this nature have always been the most misused instruments of persuasion in public debates on controversial subjects.
+As to the 'slippery-slope' argument, DIGNITAS adheres to a statement of the full professor ('Ordinarius') for law ethics at the University of Hamburg, Germany, Dr. iur.
+REINHARD MERKEL, who looked into this argument in his report "Das Dammbruch-Argument in der Sterbehilfe-Debatte" ("The slippery-slope argument in the euthanasia debate")38: in this report he emphasized that arguments of this nature have always been the most misused instruments of persuasion in public debates on controversial subjects.
 They have always been the probate residuum of ideologists and demagogues.

-Furthermore, based on the experience of the Zürich City Council, we now know that allowing assisted suicide even in nursing homes for the elderly does not lead to any rise of such assisted/accompanied suicides: of the 16,000 residents in Zürich homes for the elderly, only zero to three assisted suicides per year have taken place since the authorities allowed associations like EXIT, DIGNITAS and others to access such homes in 2002.
+Furthermore, based on the experience of the Zürich City Council, we now know that allowing assisted/accompanied suicide even in nursing homes for the elderly does not lead to any rise of such end-of-life choice: of the 16,000 residents in Zürich homes for the elderly, only zero to three assisted/accompanied suicides per year have taken place since the authorities allowed associations like EXIT, DIGNITAS and others to access such homes in 200239.